Samsung Galaxy S21 Ultra: The Ultimate Smartphone Experience, Designed To Be Epic In Every Way - UrduPoint

 The Galaxy S21 Ultra delivers Samsung’s most advanced and intelligent pro-grade camera system, brightest and smartest display in a Galaxy and best Galaxy performance in a smartphone yet

-Lahore (UrduPoint / Pakistan Point News - 14 January, 2021) samsung Electronics Co., Ltd. unveiled the Galaxy S21 Ultra, a flagship that pushes the boundaries of what a smartphone can do.
+LAHORE (UrduPoint / Pakistan Point News - 15th Jan, 2020) Samsung Electronics Co., Ltd. unveiled the Galaxy S21 Ultra, a flagship device that pushes the boundaries of what a smartphone can do.
 The S21 Ultra pulls out all the stops for those who want Samsung’s best-of-the-best with our most advanced pro-grade camera system and our brightest, most intelligent display.
-It takes productivity and creativity up a notch by bringing the popular S Pen experience to the Galaxy S series for the first time.
+It takes productivity and creativity up a notch by bringing the popular S Pen experience to the Galaxy S series for the first time

 The Galaxy S21 Ultra is the newest chapter in the Galaxy S series’ decade-long legacy of delivering cutting-edge mobile experiences.
 It’s built for users who demand top-of-the-line technology to stay connected with the people and things that matter most.
 Galaxy S21 Ultra joins the new Galaxy S series of devices and takes every part of that S21 experience to the next level.